drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

     {
         using(var ctx = new DataContext())
         {
-            // not sure if this is the wrong syntax but you get the idea. return ctx.Forums;
+            // not sure if this is the correct syntax but you get the idea. return ctx.Forums;
         }
     }